jaydeepdholakia/OTP-in-Python/README.md

 # OTP-in-Python
-Here I have uploaded a program that creates a OTP in Python.
+Here I have uploaded a program that creates an OTP in Python.

 ## Step-1